-Currently, and for some time now, both appellate courts are deciding cases within 270 days following the completion of briefing, and, in most cases, the decisions are made even more expeditiously.
+Since July, 2004, both appellate courts have been deciding cases within 270 days following the completion of briefing, and, in most cases, the decisions are made even more expeditiously.
 All petitions for writ of certiorari from the Court of Appeals are either granted, denied or dismissed by the Supreme Court within 90 days following the filing of the responses to the petitions, and all cases on review by certiorari are decided within 180 days after the petitions are granted.
 Petitions for interlocutory appeal are generally granted, denied, or dismissed within 45 days after the responses are filed.